 You may be able to appeal if you believe that the process was compromised during the exam or an irregularity occurred in the conduct of the examination.

-For more information about the appeals process, please read the candidate information booklet on the relevant test centre website.
+For more information about the appeals process, please read the Test of Competence 2021: OSCE information booklet for nurses and midwives.

 Questions about your OSCE